Skip to content

 1. Key phrases Get Semantic

-A key phrase in SEO terminology is how someone is searching for something.
+A focus key phrase in Search Engine Optimization (SEO) terminology is the phrase that you want your post or page to be found for in search engines, or simply stated, the words that people most commonly use when searching for your product or service.
 As methods of accessing internet content have changed, so have how key phrases have been looked at by search engines.
 Key phrases need to be more natural language based rather than technical.
 This is known as semantic search.
 For example, instead of searching for “family law” a user may search for “how do I file for custody?”.
 Key phrases are just as important as they have always been, but using more natural language is very important for 2023 and into the future.

 2. Semantic Voice

 Semantic search is not just for text searches.
 Voice search has been part of SEO since 2011 when Apple first started using Siri in its devices.
 Semantic search is almost always done with voice.
-When asking Siri or Google Assistant to find a local chinese restaurant people are more likely to say, “what is a local chinese restaurant” rather than “chinese restaurant local”.
-Search engines can figure out some of these things themselves, but any help we can give them goes a long way toward pinpointing users wants and needs.
+When asking Siri or Google Assistant to find a local chinese restaurant people are more likely to say, “where is a local chinese restaurant” rather than “chinese restaurant local.”
+Search engines can figure out some of these things by themselves, but any help we can give them goes a long way toward pinpointing users specific interests.

 3. Listings

 When searching for local restaurants or businesses in general, Google loves to show businesses in their own way.
 Businesses with a Google Business Profile (GBP) will show up in more search results and in Google Places boxes.
 Yelp listings are also very helpful especially if users search using Siri.
 Keeping both listings up-to-date will help keep your business in the eyes of potential customers.
-These listings are highly authoritative so getting links from these sources are an invaluable part of SEO strategy.
+These listings are highly authoritative so getting links from these sources should be an invaluable part of your Search Engine Optimization (SEO) strategy.

 4. Getting Snippet